American Society of Naturalists

 ASN Distinguished Naturalist Award

 The Distinguished Naturalist Award, established in the year of Professor E. O. Wilson's retirement from Harvard University, is given to an active investigator in mid-career who has made significant contributions to the knowledge of a particular ecosystem or group of organisms.
 Individuals whose research and writing illuminate principles of evolutionary biology and an enhanced aesthetic appreciation of natural history will merit special consideration.
-The award consists of an especially appropriate work of art and an honorarium of $2,000.
+The award includes an honorarium of $2,000.

 Information on how to nominate someone for the ASN Distinguished Naturalist Award